raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 Please ensure that you need the IR-sensitive camera before following the [instructions here](https://www.raspberrypi.org/documentation/accessories/camera.html#raspberry-pi-hq-camera-filter-removal).
 --- /task ---

 Now you can add the DB660/850-25.4 red/NIR dual band pass filter.
-This been designed primarily for NDVI imaging applications.
+This has been designed primarily for NDVI imaging applications.
 By adding it to the high-quality camera sensor, only reflected red light (660nm) and reflected near-infrared light (850nm) will be captured by the sensor.
 See our NDVI project for more information.

 --- task ---